''This is a 'thank you' for the excellent Oman trip in February. Neatly missing the worst of the English winter, and

 On day seven we will take a short flight south to Salalah then drive deep into the desert to the Qit-bit oasis, for a two night stay.
 The next morning we will position ourselves at a nearby desert spring to witness the arrival of hundreds of sandgrouse.
 Spotted and the handsome Crowned Sandgrouse fly many miles every day for this life-saving drink.
 The gentle yet far-carrying calls of these hardy birds are a memorable sound in this spectacular landscape.

 The trees and pools around our guesthouse attract Desert Wheatears, Eastern Black Redstarts, and Ménétries’ and Asian Desert Warblers, while Hoopoe Larks often display at this time.
 The list of migrant birds and rarities here is amazing.
-Even the Grey Hypocolius has wintered recently; we have seen them on our last two visits.
+Even the Grey Hypocolius has wintered recently.

 Our drive back to the southern coastal region takes us through a mountain pass that is excellent for South Arabian Wheatear, Arabian Partridge and Long-billed Pipit.
 Our first groups of Tristram’s Grackles should be seen in the frankincense trees that grow here and once provided Oman with its biggest trading resource.